SitthiwatDam/A8_Instruction_Tuning_with_hf-AlpacaEval/README.md

 ## Web application with Flask
 This web application is constructed using Flask, a widely-used Python web framework.
 This web application will allow users to input instructions and prompts, and the model will generate responses based on the provided input.
-We'll integrate the instruction model into the Flask application, providing a seamless user experience.
+We integrated the instruction model into the Flask application, providing a seamless user experience.

 ### Quick Start with Docker Compose